 Reading skills and comprehension

 Please continue to read a variety of different texts at home.
-Once you have read, write down the questions you have been answering in your Reading Record.
+Once you have read, write down the questions you have been answering (but not the answers) in your Reading Record.

 As the children progress through school, the level and type of questions that they are asked in reading tasks increases in difficulty.
 This term we will be spending a lot of time focusing on inference skills, which requires children to find clues and read between the lines, as opposed to finding information directly in a text.